Annotated-Ultras/Annotated-Ultras.github.io/_posts/2016-03-28-instructions.md

     ```

     -  Leave this file open, you will use it as you annotate the SVG
-4. Start a new SVG file in Inkscape
+4. Add the image you will annotate to **images** folder
+5. Open template.svg from the **_includes** folder
-5. Import (`ctrl+i`) the image file from the images folder into your new svg
+6. Import (`ctrl+i`) the image file from the **images** folder into template.svg
     - select link
     - resize the image to fit within the page (solid lines)
     - alternatively, you can resize the document (`ctrl+shift+d`) to fit the image
-6. Save the document as a plain SVG and name it appropriately
+7. Save the document as a plain SVG and rename it
-7. Start by outlining one of the larger segments (head, mesosoma, metasoma) - order is important for the click functionality
+7. Start by outlining larger features - order is important for the click functionality
-    - Pressing `B` will bring up the bezier tool, this allows you to place points around a structure and then modify them to create curves.
+    - Pressing `B` will bring up the bezier tool, this allows you to place points around a feature and modify them to create curves.
 8. After you have outlined the segment, change the fill `ctrl+shift+f` to RGBA **97cafcff** and the stroke to none
 9. Select the feature you just created (quickly switch to the selection tool by pressing `S`) and press `ctrl+shift+x` to open the XML editor.
-    - press `ctrl g` to make a new group
+    - press `ctrl g` to make a new group (do this even if the feature is a single path)
     - ![xml editor](https://raw.githubusercontent.com/collinschwantes/Annotated_Ultras/master/Screenshot%202016-03-21%2013.00.40.png)
 10. Click on `id` in the Name column
     - ![xml editor selected](https://raw.githubusercontent.com/collinschwantes/Annotated_Ultras/master/Screenshot%202016-03-21%2013.05.37.png)